cutandjoin/cutandjoin.github.io/index.md

 ### Version 1.0.0.0 - Dec 21, 2019
 ### Version 2.0.0.0 - Jun 28, 2025
-### Version 2.4.0.0 - Dec 20, 2025
+### Version 2.4.1.0 - Dec 27, 2025
-- Improved performance and fixed issues related to navigation during playback
+- Added display of the reframe state on the main screen and waveform screen
-- Added new entries to lang.txt (main_c117–main_c123)
+- Added a right-click context menu to the text editor screen
-- Fixed a bug in the progress dialog
+- Fixed a bug where files were not displayed in the Open File dialog
-- Fixed several other minor bugs
+- Fixed several bugs on the text editor screen

 For detailed update information, see the <a href="https://forum.cjmapp.net/viewforum.php?f=3">full changelog</a>.